6.11.10.6 Words with user-defined to etc.

 is x \ aka `x defer!

 This is all achieved through a common mechanism described in this section.
 As an example, let’s define dvalue (it behaves in Gforth exactly like 2value, see Values).
-First, we need a table of the various to-like actions:
+The code is as follows, explained below:

 : d+! ( d addr -- )